Which Big Data Framework is the Best Fit?

-In the early days of big data, Apache Hadoop wasn’t just the “elephant in the room”, as some have called it.
+Apache Hadoop wasn’t just the “elephant in the room”, as some had called it in the early days of big data.
 Hadoop was the room.
 But that is all changing as Hadoop moves over to make way for Apache Spark, a newer and more advanced big data tool from the Apache Software Foundation.

 There’s no question that Spark has ignited a firestorm of activity within the open-source community.
 So much so, that organizations looking to adopt a big data strategy are now questioning which solution might be a better fit, Hadoop vs. Spark, or both?
 To help answer that question, here’s a comparative look at these two big data frameworks.